-Beginning this year, the annual Maintenance of Certification (MOC) fee for the first certificate you maintain will be $220, and for each additional certificate you maintain there is a $100 discount, meaning you’ll pay $120 per year.
-Access to the Longitudinal Knowledge Assessment (LKATM) is included at no additional cost for each certificate you are paying to maintain.
+The annual Maintenance of Certification (MOC) fee for the first certificate you maintain is $220, and for each additional certificate you maintain there is a $100 discount, meaning you’ll pay $120 per year.
+Access to the Longitudinal Knowledge Assessment (LKA®) is included at no additional cost for each certificate you are paying to maintain.

 You must be up to date on payments for all your certificates to access the LKA, even if you are participating in just one discipline.
 If you pay the year before your payment is due you’ll get a 5% discount on all annual fees; if you pay after the due year there will be a $40 fee.